-This test helps in determining the suitable ingredients of concrete and determining their relative amounts with the objective of producing a concrete of the required strength, durability, and work ability as economical as possible, is termed as concrete mix design.
-It involves studying properties of Aggregate, Cement, water & Admixture (if any) in used to determine the proper Concrete Mix Design.
+This test helps in determining the suitable ingredients of concrete and determining their relative amounts with the objective of producing a concrete of the required strength, durability, and workability as economical as possible is termed as concrete mix design.
+It involves studying properties of Aggregate, Cement, Water & Admixture (if any), and is used to determine the proper Concrete Mix Design.

 Test Method: IS: 10262

 Ultrasonic concrete testing is based on the pulse velocity method to provide information on the uniformity of concrete, cavities, cracks and defects.
 The pulse velocity in a material is directly proportional to its density and its elastic properties which in turn depends on the compressive strength and the quality of the concrete.
 It is, therefore, feasible to obtain information about the properties of components by sonic investigations.

 Test Method: IS 13311 (Part 1)